theDSi2homebrewGuy/EndGame-OGXBOX-rocky5-softmoding-tools/README.md

 Step 3, plug in the USB into the xbox with the adapter and navigate to the memory card/data management screen and click on the memory card/USB and it should run the exploit.

-Step 4, Once on the menu, use the “NKitpatcher” option.
+Step 4, Once on the menu, use the “NKitpatcher” option, then it will bring up a file menu I think, navagate to the "Payload.xbe" on your USB.

+step 5, continue with the Rocky5 setup.